-Sheffield made Crucible steel maintained a unassailed reputation as the best steel in the world for nearly two centuries, a success built on a combination of skill, excellent raw materials and the commercial brilliance of the UK’s manufacturing heartlands of the 18th and 19th centuries.
+The crucible steel made in Sheffield maintained a reputation as the best steel in the world for nearly two centuries.
+This success was built on a combination of skill, quality raw materials and the commercial brilliance of the UK’s manufacturing heartlands of the 18th and 19th centuries.

-The principle ingredient for Crucible steel was blister-steel, however, this material was far from perfect since the process used to create it meant that the carbon that causes the metal to harden when heat treated was not absorbed consistently throughout the metal.
-Since the amount of carbon in the metal determines how it hardens when heat-treated, this was problematic for a number of industries, and particularly for edge tool manufacturers who needed to create tools with a consistently hard edge.
+The principle ingredient for Crucible steel was Swedish blister-steel, however, this material was far from perfect since the process used to create it meant that carbon – the ingredient in steel that allows it to be hardened – was not absorbed consistently throughout the metal.
+Because the amount of carbon in the metal determines how it hardens when heat-treated, this was problematic for a number of industries and particularly for edge tool manufacturers who needed to create tools with a consistently hard edge.

 During the 1740s Benjamin Huntsman invented a technique that resolved this short-coming and, although simple in principle (he melted the blister bars and then poured them into an ingot), Huntsman had to first design a furnace that was capable of melting the blister steel and this required reaching temperatures far in excess of the capabilities of the furnaces available at the time.

 Although Huntsman’s initial aspirations were modest – he was a watchmaker and wanted to improve the quality of the steel used in his clock springs – his invention soon found other applications and was to become one of the more important discoveries in the history of modern industry, paving the way for the work of Bessemer and Siemens who invented the bulk steel production processes that changed the industrialised world forever.

-The steel made using Huntsman’s technology was known simply as ‘cast steel’ for over a 100 years, but after same term was adopted to describe the inferior steel made by the technique Bessemer invented towards the end of the 19th C the term ‘crucible steel’ became popular to distinguish the steel made from the older process.
+The steel made using Huntsman’s technology was known simply as ‘cast steel’ for over a 100 years, but after the same term was adopted to describe the inferior steel made by the technique Bessemer invented towards the end of the 19th C the term ‘crucible steel’ was adopted to distinguish the steel made from the older process.

 Crucible Steel Furnaces